 For that good reason, this Barnett jackal gets the trophy of our best beginner crossbow for hunting deer.

-Best Crossbow Under 300 Dollars: Barnett Jackal Crossbow
+Best Budget Crossbow: Barnett Jackal Crossbow

 I found the Barnett to be easier to cock than my CenterPoint.
 It did not require a rope device to cock this crossbow as my hands were sufficient.

 Nevertheless, much to my surprise, the Barnett Jackal is a powerful crossbow.
 It is capable of firing 20-inch bolts at a velocity of 315 Feet Per Second.
 With its firing velocity, Barnett has a draw weight of 150 pounds.
-I fired at tin can targets from about 60 yards, and I was more than impressed with the trigger pull.
+I fired at a tin can targets from about 60 yards, and I was more than impressed with the trigger pull.

 Of worth noting is that this is not the quietest bow; in fact, it is rather loud.
 However, this is to be expected from a bow of its caliber.